 This was written in 2005 for the old Sheltie Pacesetter Magazine.
 It is based on a talk I offer to breeders and rescuers about why we lose buyers and adopters to pet shops.
-I still offer this talk in a more updated version.
+I still offer this talk in an updated version.
 Let’s flash back to 2005.
 Also note, I am a nerd, I gave this talk with a Yoda doll and overheads that were very nerdy. 🙂

 Having a hard time placing puppies or adult dogs even though you let club members/breeder referrals know you have dogs available?
 Are your adoption numbers slacking off?
 Have you thought about reasons why?

 For years, I talked with dog owners and clients about why they chose the source of their dogs.
 As I submit this, one of my former clients purchased a Cairn terrier from a pet shop.
 She knew better but said she had a hard time finding a breeder or rescue (and getting callbacks).
 She walked past a store, saw the pup and bought it.
-This woman went through various levels with me, is far from the average dog owner and a friend of a current client of mine.
+This woman went through various levels of training with me, is far from the average dog owner and a friend of a current client of mine.
 She is a prime example of why I am writing this!

 Many people I spoke with over the years got their pups from newspaper ads, online free lists, or pet shops.
 Less than half went through some form of pound or rescue.
-Few went to what many refer to as a “show” or “good” breeder or a purebred rescue, although many more had tried.
+Few went to what many refer to as a “show” or “good” breeder or a purebred rescue, although many had tried.
 When asked why those who went the pet shop or “back yard breeder” route chose that source, the answers were eye opening.
 What is even more of a concern is the increasing number of clients intentionally purchasing designer mutts from breeders as opposed to purebreds from “show” breeders or crosses from rescues.
 Why do good dog people or rescues loose buyers or adopters?
 This article is based on a talk I gave to both the Granite State Shetland Sheepdog Club of SENH and at the 2004 Akita Nationals, on behalf of Western New York Akita Rescue.

 As people in the dog fancy, we must look at why the DARK SIDE (pet shops and less than ethical breeders) is so appealing and why the dog owner was drawn or driven to it.
 Let us look at some more common reasons given as to why the Average Potential Dog Owner (APDO) went to the Dark Side.
 As you read this, remember the APDO will relay his experiences to others, further compounding the issue.
-Remember that
+Remember that, always.

 “The dark side is quicker, easier, more seductive,” Yoda.